jundalisay/spblist/content/en/material/fallacies/scientism.md

 During the few months that we've been pushing Cartesian-Spinozan Physics to replace that of Newton and Einstein, we noticed that the common pattern in:
 - the believers in Newton was the need for objectivity and
-- the believers in Einstein needed precision
+- the believers in Einstein was the need for precision

 But the big problem was that the universe is made up of 5 Elements.
-- Objectivity is only true for matter or the 1st Element.
+- Objectivity is only true for matter or the 1st Element (3rd Element to Descartes).
-- Precision is true for electromagnetism or the 3rd Element (since it as the electroweak has the smallest particles as electrons and neutrinos).
+- Precision is true for electromagnetism or the 3rd Element (1st Element to Descartes) since it as the electroweak has the smallest particles as electrons and neutrinos.

 {{< i s="/graphics/physics/layers.png" a="layers" >}}

 The other Elements -- spacetime and aether -- are not objective nor precise.
 And so the requirements of science naturally keep out the complete knowledge of how the universe works.

 Worse, the focus on objectivitiy, which is really a focus on crude matter, goes against the subtle nature of the abstract human mind (soul).
-Scientists end up using their knowledge to create nuclear bombs or hypersonic missles to destroy other humans more efficiently, just as Wall Street uses models to amass more money, creating worse financial crises.
+Scientists end up using their knowledge to create nuclear bombs or hypersonic missles to destroy other humans more efficiently, just as Wall Street uses scientific models to amass more money, creating worse financial crises.

 {{< q a="Sarkar" c="Civilization, Science and Spiritual Progress" >}}